 In conclusion:

 The Pact for the Future is less a new plan than a now plan: a renewed commitment to the SDGs with sharper tools, financing, governance reform, climate–nature alignment, youth participation, and digital public goods.
-As we leave New York, our task is clear: turn the Pact’s verbs into our verbs, train, finance, co-govern, and measure, so that by the next review, young people can point to progress that is real, local, and lasting.
+As we left New York, our task was clear: turn the Pact’s verbs into our verbs, train, finance, co-govern, and measure, so that by the next review, young people can point to progress that is real, local, and lasting.

 Written by: Samuel Budoi – Chairperson of the Board